duartegroup/autodE/README.md

 ## Development

 Pull requests are very welcome but must pass all the unit tests prior to being merged.
 Please write code and tests!
+See the [todo list](https://github.com/duartegroup/autodE/projects/1) for features on the horizon.
 Bugs and feature requests should be raised on the [issue page](https://github.com/duartegroup/autodE/issues).

+> **_NOTE:_**  We'd love more contributors to this project!

 ## Citation